berylliumsec/nebula/README.md

 ![View Previous Results](/images/view_results.png)

-Process Previous Results: Exclusively available for NMAP results, this feature empowers users to select prior results and receive command recommendations to evaluate the vulnerability of exposed ports.
-Users can chose a command to run, modify it and execute it.
+Process Previous Results: Currently optimized for NMAP results, Nebula enables users to select previous scan findings and obtain command suggestions to assess potential vulnerabilities of uncovered ports.
+Users have the flexibility to select a suggested command, modify it if needed, and execute.
+Support for results from other tools is planned for future releases.

 ![Process Previous Results](/images/process_results.png)